Are you fed up with suffering from digestive issues that cause you to feel unwell?

 - Need for bowel movement immediately on waking or after eating

-Linda Cotone the Naturopath at Melbourne Naturopathy specialise in natural treatment for IBS.
+Linda Cotone, a Naturopathy, specialise in natural treatment for IBS.
 Linda can help treat the symptoms of IBS by discovering the underlying causes, through the use of various screening tools and taking a detailed case history.
-She will use a combination of herbal medicine, nutritional supplements, dietary and lifestyle changes that will help heal you digestive system and help restore balance.
+She will use a combination of herbal medicine, nutritional supplements, dietary and lifestyle changes that will help heal your system and help restore balance.

 Inflammatory Bowel Disease (Crohn’S Disease & Ulcerative Colitis)